Yproximite/yProx-CLI/README.md

-.env.[mode].local # only loaded in specified mode, should be ignored by git .env.[mode]       # only loaded in specified mode .env.local        # loaded if exists, should be ignored by git .env              # loaded if exists,
+.env.[mode].local # only loaded in specified mode, should be ignored by git .env.[mode]       # only loaded in specified mode .env.local        # loaded if exists, should be ignored by git .env              # loaded if exists
 ```

 An environment file contains `KEY=value` pairs of environment variables: